 What are the business tax rates in Alaska?

 Alaska is one of just a small handful of states that does not charge a personal income tax, so only corporations or LLCs that choose to be taxed as corporations will have to pay state income taxes.
-The corporate tax rate, however is 9.4%.
+The corporate tax rate, however, is 9.4% for all businesses with annual taxable income exceeding $222K.
 On top of that, corporations will still be taxed at the federal rate of 21% (and so will your LLC, if you choose to be taxed as a C corp), while LLC profits are still subject to federal personal income tax brackets.

 How long does it take to form an LLC or corporation in Alaska?

 Business formation turnaround times vary considerably from state to state.
 In Alaska, online applications are typically processed immediately, while paper forms take 10-15 business days.

 How many small businesses are there in Alaska today?